|

 SQL Query Tool

-Exportizer Pro and Exportizer Enterprise contain a built-in tool, which allows you to write custom database queries.
+Exportizer Pro and Exportizer Enterprise contain a built-in tool, which allows you to write and execute custom database queries.
 The result of the SQL query can be exported like it is done for a table from the table list.

 The SQL editor gives you all you need to comfortably write the queries: SQL syntax highlighting, UNDO feature, loading and saving files, supporting of SQL parameters, storing history of executed queries etc.